Borel equivalence relations in the space of bounded operators: Preliminaries

 A group with a given Borel structure (e.g.,~a Borel subgroup of a Polish group) is \emph{Polishable} if it can be endowed with a Polish group topology having the same Borel structure.
 It is easy to check that the orbit equivalence relation induced by the translation action of a Polishable (or Borel) subgroup of a Polish group is Borel.

-The following theorem shows that $E_1$ is an obstruction to classification by orbits of Polish group actions.
+The following shows that $E_1$ is an obstruction to classification by orbits of Polish group actions.

 \begin{thm}[Kechris--Louveau \cite{MR1396895}] Let $G$ be a Polish group, and $X$ a Polish $G$-space.
 Then, $E_1\not\leq_B E^X_G$. \end{thm}

 The isomorphism relation on the class of countable structures of a first-order theory, e.g., groups, rings, graphs, etc, can be represented as the orbit equivalence relation of a Polish $G$-space (cf.~Ch.~11 of \cite{MR2455198}).
 If an equivalence relation is Borel reducible to such a relation, we say that it is \emph{classifiable by countable structures}.
 Hjorth \cite{MR1725642} isolated a dynamical property of Polish $G$-spaces, called \emph{turbulence}, which implies that the corresponding orbit equivalence relation resists such classification.